Is your baby waking up at night or suddenly refusing to sleep? Discover tips to cope with the 11 month sleep regression.

 One of the stages many babies-turning-toddlers face is the awareness of new fears and anxieties.

 For instance, they develop a fear of the dark, especially once they realize that things they can’t see are still there.
-They might also feel anxious being apart from you, even for as short as a quick nap.
+They might also feel anxious being apart from you, even for as short as a quick nap time.
 And when it all feels so much better with you around, no wonder he fusses when you’re not.

 4. Support your baby’s developmental milestones